rhalbersma/dctl/README.md

 Acknowledgments
 ----------------

-Special thanks Ed Gilbert, Aart Bik, Wieger Wesselink and Walter Thoen for encouragement, testing, and exchange of ideas.
+Special thanks to Ed Gilbert, Aart Bik, Wieger Wesselink and Walter Thoen for encouragement, testing, and exchange of ideas.

 License
 -------